 Grant Supplement Awards

 The selected I-Corps™ at NIH project teams will receive funding through grant supplement awards to support entrepreneurial training, mentorship, and collaboration opportunities that will assist them in translating their research ideas into viable products.
-The pilot cohort is expected to complete their training in the fall of 2014.

 To participate in the I-Corps™ at NIH pilot program, eligible SBIR/STTR grantees are required to assemble three-member teams that will work collaboratively to complete the activities and assignments required by the I-Corps™ training curriculum.
 These team members include:

 At the beginning of the training program, the I-Corps™ project teams are required to attend an evening reception and intensive, three-day “Entrepreneurial Immersion” course.
 Project teams then participate in an eight-week (estimated) I-Corps™ training curriculum administered via online instruction.
 At the end of the course, each team must attend a two-day report-out session.
 It is anticipated that benefits for the participating I-Corps™ teams will include enhanced understanding and validation of the key components of the Business Model Canvas, significantly refined commercialization plans, and well-informed “pivots” in the overall commercialization strategy.
 Please re-visit this page for updates regarding course and curriculum information.

 14 Institutes/Centers across NIH and CDC are participating.

 Review the Funding Opportunity Announcement to contact appropriate program staff with questions.

 · National Heart, Lung, and Blood Institute (NHLBI)

 · National Institute on Aging (NIA)

 · National Institute on Alcohol Abuse and Alcoholism (NIAAA)